Design Considerations Of The Puddle Duck Racer

 Generally speaking, there are 2 main types of boat hulls: Displacement hulls, and Planing hulls.

-The Puddle Duck's rocker is a hybrid (semi-displacement or semi-planing) that borrows from both planning and displacement types.
+The Puddle Duck's rocker is a hybrid (semi-displacement or semi-planing) that borrows from both planing and displacement types.
 It has rounded ends so that it can move through the water at low speeds, but also has a long entry and flat-ish center section.
-To create this shape, I combined the bends of 2 battens.
-This compromise results in a hull that can travel at both displacement speeds, and climb up on a plane.
-In 2008, Kenny Giles was able to sail his duck at 9 mph (picture on mutton sail page) under wind power alone, which is more than double what the displacement speed of an 8' boat is.
+This blended shape allows our hull to travel at both displacement speeds and climb up on a plane to sail at faster speeds.